 The project’s donors and contributors are recognized in a special display at the building’s west entrance.
 Accompanying this recognition, Shisler offered special commendations to individuals “who have been a very special part of this remarkable journey”:

 — Professor Daniel Suter, for whom the building is named, and his exemplary guidance over several decades enabled scores of EMU students to qualify for medical school with great success and global impact.
 His daughter, Jan Suter Showalter, and her husband, Dr. Sam Showalter, were in attendance;

-–faculty involved in shaping EMU’s outstanding science programs having built upon the legacy of Daniel Suter and others of his era: professors Kenton Brubaker, Glen Kaufman, Galen Lehman, Joseph Mast, Clair Mellinger, Roman Miller, Millard Showalter, Gary Stucky, Robert D. Yoder, and John Horst;
+–faculty involved in shaping EMU’s outstanding science programs having built upon the legacy of Daniel Suter and others of his era: professors Kenton Brubaker, Glenn Kaufman, Galen Lehman, Robert Lehman, Joseph Mast, Clair Mellinger, Roman Miller, Millard Showalter, Gary Stucky, Robert D. Yoder, and John Horst;

 — project leaders during both major phases Ed Lehman, Eldon Kurtz, Jack Rutt and Phil Martin.